python/cpython/Doc/library/string.rst

    +---------+----------------------------------------------------------+

-Note that unless a minimum field width is defined, the field width will always be the same size as the data to fill it, so that the alignment option has no meaning in this case.
+Note that unless a minimum field width is defined, the field width will always be the same size as the data to fill it, so that the alignment value has no meaning in this case.

-The *sign* option is only valid for number types, and can be one of the
+The *sign* option is only valid for number values and can have one of the following values:
-following:

    .. index::
       single: + (plus); in string formatting